We're the UK's leading bowel cancer charity

 Should you take a test?

 Some people who don't have any symptoms and aren’t in the age range for the choose to pay for a private test.
-As they're not approved for NHS screening, they may give a different result when compared to NHS screening or symptomatic tests.
+As they're not approved for NHS screening, they may give a different result when compared to NHS screening tests or at-home tests given by your GP.

 Getting a positive result from a private test won’t automatically lead to a referral for further tests, you'd still need to go to your GP.
 Your GP doesn’t have to refer you if there isn’t any cause for concern such as symptoms or a family history of bowel cancer.
 Because of this we can’t comment on or recommend individual private tests.

 NHS screening tests and private tests are only for people without symptoms.
-If you’re experiencing symptoms of bowel cancer like changes in bowel habit, bleeding from your bottom, blood in your poo, unexplained weight loss, or a lump or pain in your abdomen, please contact your GP straight away.
-They'll want to see you and may ask you to do a test at home to help decide whether your symptoms need further investigation.
+If you have any symptoms, please contact your GP.
+They'll want to see you and may ask you to do an at-home test to help decide whether your symptoms need further investigation.

 More information